zencart/documentation/content/user/upgrading/detailed_upgrading.md

 ## Getting Started

-This is a basic guide to upgrading Zen Cart®.
-If you have not yet installed Zen Cart®, please see the [/docs/1.readme_installation.html](https://www.zen-cart.com/docs/1.readme_installation.html) file for installation instructions.
+This is a basic guide to upgrading Zen Cart.
+If you have not yet installed Zen Cart, please see the [/docs/1.readme_installation.html](https://www.zen-cart.com/docs/1.readme_installation.html) file for installation instructions.

-To upgrade Zen Cart®, you'll need the same basic tools you used to install and customize it in the first place: An [FTP tool](/user/first_steps/useful_tools/#ftp-tools), a [text editor](/user/first_steps/useful_tools/#php-html-and-text-editors) for HTML/PHP code, phpMyAdmin or equivalent access to your MySQL database, and your Control Panel for managing your webspace.
+To upgrade Zen Cart, you'll need the same basic tools you used to install and customize it in the first place: An [FTP tool](/user/first_steps/useful_tools/#ftp-tools), a [text editor](/user/first_steps/useful_tools/#php-html-and-text-editors) for HTML/PHP code, phpMyAdmin or equivalent access to your MySQL database, and your Control Panel for managing your webspace.

 Additionally, you will find a file-comparison tool.
 See the list of [Useful Tools](/user/first_steps/useful_tools/) for suggestions.
 Note that free tools offer 2-way comparison.
 The more advanced paid-for tools offer 3-way comparisons which can be very handy, but costly.